 You can avoid hazards and prevent overhead cable strikes by following these important steps:

-- Plan your job well in advance and consider whether you need to disconnect power while you move plant equipment like cranes to site, or get tiger tails installed
+- plan your job well in advance and consider whether you need to disconnect power while moving plant equipment like cranes onto your job site

-- If you have a high load, consider overhead powerlines when mapping out your safe path
+- if you have a high load, map out your safe path away from powerlines

-- Use visual indicators like tiger tails, signs, paint and bunting to remind workers of overhead powerlines
+- use visual indicators like tiger tails and signs to remind workers of overhead powerlines

 Information about safe work practices, including safety clearances from overhead powerlines, can be found in the Safe Work Australia and WorkCover NSW Codes of Practice.
 You can also visit Safe Work Australia and WorkCover NSW for practical advice, guidance and preventative strategies to help mitigate and manage workplace risks to health and safety.